 The logic followed by the jQuery injection is the following:

-1. If jQuery is present on the page in a correct version (superior to 2 by default), nothing is done.
+- If jQuery is present on the page in a correct version (superior to 2 by default), nothing is done.

-2. If jQuery is not present and if $ is not used by some other library, a suitable version of jQuery is injected.
+is not used by some other library, a suitable version of jQuery is injected.- Finally, if jQuery is present in a wrong version or if

-If you find exhausting to use artoo.$ in pages where artoo thinks he should not override another $ variable and if you know for sure that reassigning it won’t cause trouble, you are obviously free to do so.
+variable and if you know for sure that reassigning it won’t cause trouble, you are obviously free to do so.

 var $ = artoo.$;

-You can also force jQuery to override the present $ variable in the library’s settings.
+You can also force jQuery to override the present $

 Finally, if you prefer another jQuery version, you can also configure it in the same settings.

-In order to be able to trigger complex DOM events as well as a human would, artoo encapsulates the jquery.simulate plugin.
+In order to be able to trigger complex DOM events as well as a human would, artoo encapsulates the jquery.simulate

 It is commonly used to perform functionnal testing and ensure that interfaces are working correctly.
 But scrapers know it can be useful otherwise…

-Every artoo.jsscraping methods also comes packed as a jQuery plugin.
+Every artoo.js’ scraping methods also comes packed as a jQuery plugin.

 artoo.scrape('.class', params);